lwears/godumpanalyser/README.md

 ## Useage example

-You can pass 2 files as parameters
+You can pass 2 files as parameters, admins is optional

 ```shell